-Designed to help improve the lives of high-cost users of health care, Boston Road provides 154 units for formerly homeless adults, many of them seniors and living with HIV/AIDS, as well as low-income, working adults from the South Bronx.
+Boston Road provides 154 units for formerly homeless adults, many of them seniors and living with HIV/AIDS, as well as low-income, working adults from the South Bronx.

-The building's internal layout places equal emphasis on private rooms and communal spaces.
-Shared areas include multi-purpose rooms to accommodate social services and tenant meetings.
+This 100,000 SF facility includes amenity spaces such as multi-purpose rooms to accommodate social services and tenant meetings.
 In addition, there is a large patio and garden, a roof terrace, computer lab, exercise room, bicycle storage and laundry.

 The waving ceiling of the lobby refers to the geology and topography of the site, where a large rock of schist stood exposed to the weather.
 The building has been designed for Energy Star rating.
 Energy-efficient elements include a green roof and a building management system that regulates electrical, cooling, and lighting systems.
 Low and non-VOC content finishes are used throughout the interiors to provide a healthy environment for tenants.